Akash1033/Akash1033/README.md

 🚀 I enjoy building real-world projects.

-📈 I focus on improving my development skills every day.

 🔧 I work with JavaScript, React, Node.js, Express, and MongoDB.

 🎯 My goal is to become a strong industry-ready developer.

-🧠 I love learning new technologies and exploring new ideas.

 ## 🌐 Socials: